DPZ Investors Have Opportunity to Lead Domino's Pizza, Inc. Securities Fraud Lawsuit

-If you purchased Domino's Pizza securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So what: If you purchased Domino's securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-To join the Domino's Pizza class action, go to https://rosenlegal.com/submit-form/?case_id=29047 or call Phillip Kim, Esq. at 866-767-3653 or email [email protected] for more information.
+What to do next: To join the Domino's class action, go to https://rosenlegal.com/submit-form/?case_id=29047 or call Phillip Kim, Esq. at 866-767-3653 or email [email protected] for more information.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than November 19, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 Details of the case: According to the lawsuit, during the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (1) Domino's Pizza Enterprises ("DPE"), Domino's largest master franchisee, was experiencing significant challenges with respect to both new store openings and closures of existing stores; (2) as a result, Domino's was unlikely to meet its own previously issued long-term guidance for annual global net store growth; (3) accordingly, Domino's business and/or financial prospects were overstated; and (4) as a result, Domino's public statements were materially false and misleading at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.